mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

     :literal:

-  * It shares the options for setting particle type and number with FlexGen, but for energy it provides options for either a Gaussian spread in neutron wavelength, or a perfect thermal distribution.
+  * It shares the options for setting particle type and number with FlexGen, but for energy, it provides options for either a Gaussian spread in neutron wavelength, or a perfect thermal distribution.

 * The beam profile is determined by the ``spread_...`` parameters, with